Universal Relation between Entropy and Kinetics

 From the second perspective (bottom row of Fig.~\ref{fig:scheme}), we treat particles as identifiable and follow their individual dynamics.
-The configurations of the distinct particles, separated by time intervals $\tau$, are typically correlated, as each particle has traversed a negligible part of the total available space.
-However, the particle configuration at the end of a relaxation interval $\tau$ depends only on the configuration at the beginning of the interval and not on those at prior intervals.
-In other words, the sequence of configurations has no memory (a stationary Markov process).
-We denote the Markovian probability to change from configuration $\vecX^{k-1}$ to configuration $\vecX^{k}$ during time $\tau$ (also called the propagator) as $W_{\tau}(\vecX^{k}|\vecX^{k-1})$.
-Our second assumption is that the system is translation-invariant (on the time scale of $\tau$ and longer).
-This implies spatial homogeneity of the material in the case of positions, isotropy in the case of orientations, and Galilean invariance in the case of velocities.
-Under this assumption, $W_{\tau}$ depends only on the difference $\dX^k=\vecX^k-\vecX^{k-1}$ between the two configurations.
-This enables another decomposition of the trajectory probability, $\Pr[\vecX(t)]=P(\vecX^0)\times W_{\tau}(\dX^1)\times\cdots\times W_{\tau}(\dX^K)$, where $P(\vecX)=\tP(\vecX)/N!$ is the steady-state distribution of configurations for identifiable particles.\footnote{The phase space for identifiable particles is $N!$ times larger than for indistinguishable ones, such that the integration of both sides over the larger space gives $1$; see SM.}
+Their configurations, separated by time intervals $\tau$, are typically correlated, as each particle has traversed a negligible part of the total available space.
+We assume that the distinguishable configurations follow a stationary Markov process and denote the Markovian probability to change from configuration $\vecX^{k-1}$ to configuration $\vecX^{k}$ during time $\tau$ (the propagator) as $W_{\tau}(\vecX^{k}|\vecX^{k-1})$.
+This enables another decomposition of the trajectory probability, this time for identifiable particles, $\Pr[\{\vecX^k\}] = P(\vecX^0) W_{\tau}(\vecX^1|\vecX^0) \cdots W_{\tau}(\vecX^K|\vecX^{K-1})$, where $P(\vecX)=\tP(\vecX)/N!$ is the steady-state distribution of configurations for identifiable particles~\cite{ft1}.

-Thus, we have decomposed the indistinguishable trajectory distribution $\tPr[\{\vecX^k\}]$ into steady-state distributions $\tP(\vecX^k)$, and the identifiable trajectory distribution $\Pr[\{\vecX^k\}]$ into kinetic distributions $W_\tau(\dX^k)$.
-To relate these two results to entropy we define the following integral over all possible discretized trajectories,\footnote{If the time discretization were made indefinitely fine (rather than by non-zero $\tau$-intervals), $\HKS$ would quantify the complete information contained in the distribution of trajectories $\Pr[\vecX(t)]$~\cite{Shannon1948}.
-In this limit, $\HKS/\tau$ is known as the Kolmogorov-Sinai entropy rate~\cite{book:ErgoTheo,review:2007markovThermo}.
-Here we are not concerned with this limit.}
+Thus, we have decomposed the indistinguishable trajectory distribution $\tPr[\{\vecX^k\}]$ into steady-state distributions $\tP(\vecX^k)$, and the identifiable trajectory distribution $\Pr[\{\vecX^k\}]$ into kinetic distributions $W_\tau(\vecX^k|\vecX^{k-1})$.
+To relate these two results to entropy we define the following integral over all possible discretized trajectories~\cite{ftG},